 2. Click the Next: Review Priorities button.

-3. Review the priority levels listed and either accept the results or click the Previous: Prioritize Projects button to go back and make changes.
+3. Review the priority levels listed, and either accept the results or click the Previous: Prioritize Projects button to go back and make changes.

 Working with Constraints in Portfolio Planning

-Portfolio Management is all about establishing strategic goals, a governance model, and then reaching an understanding of organizational resource capacity including financial, cost, and other means.
+Portfolio management is all about establishing strategic goals and a governance model and then reaching an understanding of organizational resource capacity, including financial, cost, and other means.
 It is important to understand what constrained resources are and how they affect resource planning and project portfolio planning.

 Microsoft Project Server 2010 includes new features to help evaluate whether project proposals comply with financial and resource constraints.
 These new Portfolio analysis capabilities provide the ability to prioritize projects and make selection decisions based on cost and resource constraint analysis.